khaliszz/ProjectDAD_Library/README.md

    - Allows university members to log in, register, borrow books, return books, and view their borrowing history.

 2. Staff Client Application
-   - Allows library staff to view borrowed books, manage returns, and approve member registration requests.
+   - Allows library staff to view borrowed books and returns, and approve member registration requests.

 3. PHP Server with Database
    - Handles the logic and database operations, providing RESTful API endpoints for the client applications.